Skat (card game): Piloten-Skat

 It is possible to play a modified version of the game with only two players.
-The cards that would be dealt to a third player are simply laid down as a “dummy” hand instead and not used.
+The cards that would be dealt to a third player are simply laid down as a "dummy" hand instead and not used.

 Strawman

 In Strawman Skat (Skat mit einem Strohmann or Strohmann), players are dealt 9 cards each, one hand being the straw man.
 There is a second skat of 3 cards that remains unused throughout the hand.
 After the first trick, the straw man is exposed and is played by the defender.
 The second skat goes, at the end, to the player who scores the most points.

 Skat En Deux

 In Skat En Deux, the dealer bids against the non-dealer, opening with "pass" or "18" as normal.
 If he passes, the non-dealer may pass or bid.
 Ten cards are dealt each, the spare hand going to the right of the dealer each time.
 This hand is played by the defender.
-After announcing his game, the defender exposes the third hand to the declarer.
+After announcing his or her game, the defender exposes the third hand to the declarer.
 Thus, it is possible to predict what hand the opponent has and play much more strategically.
 It is sometimes used to teach new players the principles of Skat.